-Pieridae is a leaseholder on a number of properties governed by the Indian Oil and Gas Commission ("IOGC").
-Canada has been working in partnership with oil and gas producing First Nations to modernize the legislative and regulatory regime for oil and gas activity on First Nations lands.
-With the formal proclamation of the Indian Oil and Gas Regulations, 2019 ("2019 Regulations"), the Indian Oil and Gas Act, 2009 and its 2019 Regulations both became law August 1, 2019.
+Pieridae is a leaseholder on several properties governed by the Indian Oil and Gas Commission ("IOGC"). the formal proclamation of the Indian Oil and Gas Regulations, SOR/2019-196 ("2019 Regulations"), the Indian Oil and Gas Act, RSC 1985, c I-7 and its 2019 Regulations both became law August 1, 2019.
 The IOGA and the 2019 Regulations govern both surface and subsurface and leases establish the terms and conditions with which an IOGC leaseholder must comply.